* U.S. crude stocks fell 10.3 million barrels last week, says API

 * Libyan oil fields still shut; new fighting breaks out

 * Coming up: U.S. EIA oil inventory data due (Updates prices)

 By Jacob Gronholt-Pedersen

-SINGAPORE, May 21 (Reuters) - Brent futures edged higher towards $110 per barrel on Wednesday, supported by violence in OPEC oil producer Libya and industry data showing an unexpected draw in U.S. crude inventories.
+SINGAPORE, May 21 Brent futures edged higher towards $110 per barrel on Wednesday, supported by industry data showing an unexpected draw in U.S. crude inventories and new violence in OPEC oil producer Libya.

 "We are ramping up for the summer driving season, so a draw in crude stocks shouldn't come as a surprise," said Tony Nunan, oil risk manager at Mitsubishi Corp in Tokyo.

 "We went from a strong winter more or less right into the summer driving season, so I think this will continue to support crude oil," he said.

 Brent crude gained 8 cents to $109.77 a barrel at 0658 GMT, after it settled 32 cents higher.

 U.S. crude for July delivery rose 53 cents at $102.86 a barrel, after it settled 22 cents up in the previous session.
 U.S. crude for June delivery, which expired Tuesday, settled 17 cents lower at $102.44, after hitting its highest price in nearly a month on Monday.

 The fragile situation in Libya continued to provide support for global oil prices, with new fighting breaking out in the capitol Tripoli early on Wednesday, according to witnesses.